9 tips to help prevent identity theft and bring peace of mind

 Identity theft warning signs to watch out for

-The earlier you catch identity theft, the easier it can be to recover.
+The earlier you catch identity theft, the easier it can be to recover from it.
 If something about your finances isn’t sitting right, go through this list of warning signs, and take quick action if you think something’s up.

-• Your financial statements look incorrect: If you see withdrawals from your bank account that you don’t recognize or suspicious activity on your credit card, contact your bank ASAP.
+• Your financial statements look incorrect: If you see withdrawals from your bank account that you don’t recognize or suspicious activity on your credit card, contact your bank or card issuer ASAP.

 • Your bills are missing or unfamiliar: Sometimes, mail from your bank or the government could contain sensitive personal information that fraudsters could use to steal your identity.
 Not receiving your bills in your mail could indicate that someone has rerouted your mail or is getting to your mailbox before you.
 Signing up for online statements on all your accounts can help mitigate this risk.